Kurds report more chlorine attacks, Iraq pauses Tikrit offensive

 Interior Minister Mohammed al-Ghaban said authorities had temporarily halted the offensive in Tikrit "to reduce casualties among our heroic forces... and to preserve the remaining infrastructure."

-"We will choose the appropriate time to attack the enemy and liberate the area," he told journalists in Samarra, 95 kilometers (60 miles) north of Baghdad.
+"We will choose the appropriate time to attack the enemy and liberate the area," he told journalists in Samarra, 95 kilometres (60 miles) north of Baghdad.

 KURDISH ADVANCE